Fire and rescue services

 In the event of a natural disaster:

 Forest fires often occur during summer, usually from June to September.
 They tend to happen in heavily forested regions.
+Wildfires can reach major towns during extreme conditions.

 Forest fires can be unpredictable and dangerous.
 They can affect air quality in a way that harms your health.

 Monitor the media for updates and follow the advice of local authorities.
-Visit the Italian Civil Protection authority website for more information.
+Visit the Italian Civil Protection Authority website for more information.

 Heavy winter rains often cause widespread flooding and mudslides.